edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-14-hipaa-compliance-training.md

 More than embarrassment, patients can also experience medical identity theft.
 [Medical identity theft](https://oig.hhs.gov/fraud/medical-id-theft/index.asp) occurs when a patient’s personal information is stolen and used to submit false Medicaid or Medicare claims.
 This disrupts care and costs millions of taxpayer dollars annually.

-{% asset 'blog/2018-02-14-hipaa-compliance-training01.jpg'
-  alt='Medical identity theft costs millions of dollars annually' magick:resize='1170' @pic %}
+{% picture blog blog/2018-02-14-hipaa-compliance-training01.jpg --alt Medical identity theft costs millions of dollars annually %}

 ### How to protect information